chriswillott/jwst/README.md

 <b>image1overf.py</b> performs a correction for 1/f readout noise on NIRISS or NIRCam imaging data.
 The operation is performed on the calibrated level 2 image.
 It includes correcting for the effect of a variable background and masking pixels containing sources.
 Only two subarrays are supported: FULL and SUB256.
 Use with care and inspect the results for any unintended consequences.

 <b>Usage</b>
-A typical calling sequence is:
+A typical calling sequence on a single level2 image named cal2file is:
 ```python
 from image1overf import sub1fimaging
 cal21overffile = cal2file.replace('_cal.fits','_cal_1overf.fits')